dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 If levels are specified in `Logging.{providername}.LogLevel`, they override anything set in `Logging.LogLevel`.

-The Logging API doesn't include a scenario to change log levels while an app is running, but some configuration providers are capable of reloading configuration while an app is running.
-When configuration is reloaded, logging configuration is also reloaded and takes immediate effect on the Logging API.
+The Logging API doesn't include a scenario to change log levels while an app is running.
+However, some configuration providers are capable of reloading configuration, which takes immediate effect on logging configuration.
 For example, the [File Configuration Provider](xref:fundamentals/configuration/index#file-configuration-provider), which is added by `CreateDefaultBuilder` to read settings files, reloads logging configuration by default.
 If configuration is changed in code while an app is running, the app can call [IConfigurationRoot.Reload](xref:Microsoft.Extensions.Configuration.IConfigurationRoot.Reload*) to update the app's logging configuration.

 For information on implementing configuration providers, see <xref:fundamentals/configuration/index>.